 In the worst case scenario, you could be sued for unpaid medical bills.
 If you lose your case, a creditor or debt collector could take steps to garnish your bank account or garnish your wages as payment.
 Most health insurance offers financial protection against catastrophic medical expenses, but an insured person may still receive bills that they do not expect or cannot pay.
 These bills may reflect cost-sharing requirements such as deductibles, copayments, and coinsurance, non-covered services, or out-of-network providers.

-Like other debts, medical debt means that households have less money to spend on other essentials, such as food and housing.
-People with medical debts, or who are at risk of accumulating medical debts, can also give up the medical care or treatment they need.
-Medical debt can also lead to bankruptcy.
-If the medical bill is yours, it is accurate and you owe the money, debt collectors can contact you to try to collect it.
+Medical debt can lead to bankruptcy and cause significant stress due to collection calls.
+It can also mean that households have less money to spend on other essentials such as food and housing.
+People with medical debts may even give up the medical care or treatment they need.
+If the medical bill is yours and it is accurate, debt collectors can contact you to try to collect it.

 They must comply with laws that apply to debt collection such as avoiding harassment or abusive calls, and comply with requirements when reporting debt to consumer reporting companies.
 They cannot call you 24 hours a day, and you have the right to tell them to stop contacting you.
 In order to prevent the problem from affecting your credit score, take care of the medical debt as soon as you receive the bill.
 A medical credit card is a good idea if you can earn deferred interest and make payments within the allotted time.